zmuti-class-labs/csslab/Deployment.md

 Deployment Guide: GitHub Pages
-Follow these steps to deploy your CSS lab project using GitHub Pages so your instructor can view your live site.
+Follow these steps to deploy your lab project using GitHub Pages so your instructor can view your live site.

 **Step 1: Create GitHub Repository**